 If you need assistance with the complaint form, please call 1-866-275-2677.

 - We facilitate communication between consumers and financial institutions, but we do not act as an advocate for either party.

 - We do not have the statutory authority to award damages, overturn fines or other charges, etc.

-- We are unable to act as a court of law or as a lawyer on your behalf.
+- We do not act as a court of law or as a lawyer on your behalf.

-- We are unable to become involved in complaints that are in litigation or have been litigated.
+- We do not become involved in complaints that are in litigation or have been litigated.

-- We are unable to resolve factual disputes or disagreements over the interpretation of contracts.
+- We do not resolve factual disputes or disagreements over the interpretation of contracts.

 If the circumstances of your complaint make it advisable to consult an attorney, the California Courts Free & Low-Cost Legal Help website provides information you may find useful.